Geoff Chappell, Software Analyst

 If Microsoft does compile SDB files from XML input, then much of the point to the XML output of these functions would be that it compiles.
 If nothing else, the suggestion must be strong that Microsoft’s XML uses the name="data" style at least for SDB tags whose data describe matching files and perhaps for all SDB tags that have no child tags.
 Also to be expected is some amount of interpretation of the data in its string form according to the name, as where “6.1.9600.16384” for BIN_FILE_VERSION is what anyone would want in the XML instead of the qword 0x0006000125804000 that would be the data for a tag 0x5002 (TAG_BIN_FILE_VERSION) in the SDB file.

 Supposition that Microsoft designed SDB files for easy preparation from XML input is explicitly confirmed by a comment in a header file, named SHIMDB.H, that Microsoft publishes in a Windows Driver Kit (WDK) for Windows 10.
 How or why SHIMDB.H came to be public may be anyone’s guess.
-It has no programmatic content of its own.
-It merely includes other headers, some of which aren’t supplied.
+It has no programmatic content of its own, just a few #include directives to bring in other headers, some of which aren’t supplied.
 But even if this header is pretty much useless to programmers outside Microsoft, its disclosure is welcome for clarifying the history:

 This "database" is more of a tagged file, designed to mimic the structure of an XML file.
 An XML file can be converted into this packed data format easily, and all strings will by default be packed into a stringtable and referenced by a DWORD identifier, so files that contain a lot of common strings (like the XML used by the App Compat team) will not bloat.